-Observation with questions: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the observation and questions on their first assessment attempt, a further, different observation and questions assessment will be carried out.
+Observation with questioning: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the observation and questioning on their first assessment attempt, a further, different observation and questioning assessment will be carried out.

 Interview: if the apprentice's evidence does not meet the requirements to achieve the pass descriptors for the interview on their first assessment attempt, a further, different full interview assessment of the apprentice will be carried out.
-The apprentice will not be permitted to add evidence to the portfolio of evidence following a resit.
+The apprentice will not be permitted to add evidence to the portfolio following a resit.